I Can’t Afford My Car Payments – What Are My Options?

 What Happens When I Miss a Payment?

-A lot of bad things can happen when you stop paying your car loan.
-Each month you miss a payment lowers your credit score.
-If you can’t resume payments and get caught up, your car can be repossessed.
-Worse, you could still owe money on your former car after you no longer have it.
-The repercussions can stick with your credit rating for years, making it hard to borrow money again, and increasing the interest on any loan you do get.
+There are several consequences that await if you stop paying your car loan.
+For starters, your credit score gets dinged each month you miss a payment.
+In addition, you risk the car getting repossessed if you fail to resume payments.
+Worse still, you could owe money on your former car even after you lose possession.
+These repercussions can haunt your credit rating for years, making it hard to borrow money again, and increasing the interest on any loan you do get.

 Talk to Your Lender

-So, if you can’t make a payment, contact your lender before you get behind on your car payment.
-Tell them you’re struggling and ask if they have a relief program you might qualify for.
-Some financial institutions are willing to pause payments for a month or so without penalty, especially if you always paid on time.
+If you’re worried that you can’t make a payment, contact your lender before you get behind.
+Tell them you’re struggling and ask if they have a relief program available.
+Some financial institutions are willing to pause payments for a month or so without penalty, especially if you always pay on time.
 When you make the call, be prepared to suggest a payment amount you can afford in the short term.

 Refinance the Loan

-Maybe a reason you’re struggling to pay your car loan is it has a high interest rate.
-Consider refinancing.
-By lowering your interest rate or lengthening the term of the loan, you can lower your monthly payment.
+Maybe a reason you’re struggling to pay your car loan is its high interest rate.
+You should consider refinancing.
+By lowering the interest rate or lengthening the term of the loan, you can lower your monthly payment.

-To get a lower interest rate, your credit score will need to be better than when you got the existing loan.
-Again, paying on time is important.
-If you’ve been missing payments, you’ve shot yourself in the financial foot.
+To get a lower interest rate, your credit score will need to be better than when you got the existing loan, so paying on time is important.

-Extending the terms of the loan can improve your immediate cash flow problem, but it comes at a cost.
-You’ll be paying on the loan for a longer time, which means you’ll ultimately pay more for the car by the time the loan is paid off.
-But that still can be better than failing to pay and have the car repossessed.
+Extending the terms of the loan can improve your immediate cash flow problem, but this comes at a cost.
+By paying on the loan for a longer time, you’ll ultimately pay more for the car by the time the loan is paid off, but that’s far better than failing to pay and having your car repossessed.

-Don’t just talk to your existing lender about refinancing.
-Shop it around to a local lending institution.
+Lastly, don’t just talk to your existing lender about refinancing.
+Shop it around at a local lending institution.

-You might want to ask yourself an unexpected question: Do you really need a car?
-More narrowly, do you really need that specific car that you’re driving?
+Here is an unexpected question you might want to ask yourself: Do I really need a car?
+To be more specific: do I really need this particular car that I’m driving?

-If you live in a city with good local transit, you can save a lot of money – not only on car payments, but gas, insurance and upkeep.
-Or, perhaps COVID has you working from home rather than commuting daily.
-If you’re in a family with more than one car, maybe you don’t need them all.
+If you live in a city with good local transit, you can save a lot of money by opting for that instead.
+Not only will you save on car payments, but you’ll also save on gas, insurance, maintenance, and upkeep.
+Perhaps you can carpool on your daily commute.
+If you’re in a family with more than one car, try to consider whether you need all of them.

 Selling Your Vehicle

-If you decide to sell your vehicle to pay off your loan, selling is financially wiser than trading it in – often 15% to 25% better, according to Kelley Blue Book.
-Take an example from Kelley’s online site: A hypothetical black 2017 Toyota Camry with 30,000 miles in good condition had a trade-in value of $14,443 but a private sale value of $16,494 – a difference of a little more than $2,000.
+Selling is financially wiser than trading in your vehicle to pay off your car loan – often 15% to 25% better, according to Kelley Blue Book.
+Consider this example from Kelley’s online site: A black 2017 Toyota Camry with 30,000 miles in good condition had a trade-in value of $14,443, but a private sale value of $16,494 – a difference of more than $2,000.

-It requires time to market the car through online or classified ads, and it might take a month or so to find a buyer who’s willing to pay what you want.
-But if maximizing the money is your motivation, it’s the way to go.
-If you don’t sell it for enough to pay off the loan, you’re going to have to come up with the difference another way.
+It requires time and patience to market the car through online or classified ads.
+It could take a month or so to find a buyer willing to pay your asking price, but this method pays off if maximizing the money is your motivation.

 Another possibility is finding a buyer who is willing to take over your payments.
-That only works if the loan is assumable – not all are – and the buyer meets the lender’s financial qualifications.
+However, this only works if the loan is assumable and the buyer meets the lender’s financial qualifications.

 Trade in Your Vehicle

 Trading in your car for a less expensive one could solve your problem.
-You’ll need to study to know what your car is worth and negotiate for a fair price.
-An advantage is this can happen more quickly than a private sale, and when the transaction is complete, you still have wheels.
-Ideally, you’re not underwater on your car loan – that it’s worth at least what you owe on it.
+You’ll need to study to know what your car is worth and how to negotiate for a fair price.
+One advantage to this is it can happen more quickly than in a private sale, and when the transaction is complete, you still have wheels.
+Ideally, you’re not underwater on your car loan, meaning your car is worth at least what you owe on it.
 Contact your lender and ask.

-Even if you are upside down on your car loan (you owe more than the car is worth), you may be able to trade it in, but whatever you owe that the trade-in offer doesn’t cover will be rolled into your new auto loan.
-Do the math.
-Exchanging one loan you can’t afford for another, isn’t progress.
+Even if you are upside down on your car loan (you owe more than the car is worth), you may be able to trade it in, but whatever you owe that the trade-in doesn’t cover will be rolled into your new auto loan, so do the math.
+Exchanging one loan you can’t afford for another is ultimately unhelpful.

 Assuming you have been making your payments on time, your credit may have improved enough that a lower rate makes the replacement car affordable.